 Top Beard Styles

-We like to think of men's beard styles comprising a family tree with three main branches: the full beard, partial beards, and mustaches.
+We like to think of men's beard styles as represented by a family tree with three main branches: the full beard, partial beards, and mustaches.
 There’s also a fourth branch that we’ll touch on in a bit, but let’s look at primary branches first and some of their different beard styles.

 The full beard style is the most popular branch of the beard family tree and encompasses a variety of styles, including the following:

 Men who can naturally grow a fuller beard are good candidates to sport the corporate beard look.
-Let it grow from two weeks to two months to get the Corporate beard look.
-You don’t want a lot of short hairs sticking out, so it’s going to take a lot of maintenance, including trimming the cheek line and neckline for a clean look.
+Let it grow from two weeks to two months to get the corporate beard length.
+You don’t want a lot of short hairs sticking out, so it’s going to take a lot of maintenance, including trimming the cheek line and neckline for a clean presentation.

 While current trends may favor shorter beards, the Yeard is a definite move in the opposite direction.
 Just let your beard grow for a year – or more – but while keeping it well-shaped and defined.

 The Tweard is the next step up length-wise from the Yeard.
 Let your beard continue to grow for at least two years without taking any length off of it.
 It’s OK to keep it trimmed and neat, however.

 There’s no right or wrong answer as to how long a terminal beard should be, because it represents the maximum beard length for each man.
 When your beard stops growing – length-wise – that’s a terminal beard, but no two beards are alike.
 So what’s “terminal” for you may be something else for the next guy.
 Among long beard styles, this is the final frontier.

 Named for the late, great composer Giuseppe Verdi, this style has a lot going on.
 The Verdi includes a neatly trimmed mustache and a beard that grows just beyond the chin and jawline.
 The neckline is typically kept clean.